 The Group is focused on becoming a more effective and productive business.
 Sustained improvement in financial control and operating efficiencies are driving the profit growth.

-The offshore operations performed particularly well in the second half of the financial year.
+The offshore operations continued to perform particularly well in the second half of the financial year.